Hirtshals Port 1Hirtshals , Dānija

 The port’s connection to inland Denmark

-The Hirtshals port is connected to Denmark’s railway station via the Hjørring-Hirtshals line.
+The Hirtshals port showed in live webcam, is connected to Denmark’s railway station via the Hjørring-Hirtshals line.
 This allows the transport of goods and passengers to extend from the port into inland Denmark.
 The port is also connected to the Llinheden and Emmersbæk.

 The Hirtshals online camera service is connected to the Baltic Live Cam with cam online footage of many cities around the globe.
 There are many other port scenes that can be viewed from the privacy of your own home such as the Klapeida port and the Nida yacht club in in Lithuania.
 Other Scandinavian countries that can be views by camera online are Sweden and Norway.